nathanhoad/godot_dialogue_manager/docs/Writing_Dialogue.md

 Signals can be emitted similarly to how they are emitted in GDScript - by calling `emit` on them.

-For example, if `SomeGlobal` has a signal called `some_signal` that has a single string parameter then you can emit it from dialogue like this:
+For example, if `SomeGlobal` has a signal called `some_signal` that has a single string parameter, you can emit it from dialogue like this:

 ```
 do SomeGlobal.some_signal.emit("some argument")